cucumber/cucumber-jvm/README.md

 * PicoContainer
 * Spring

-Documentation and releases will come later.
-For now you have to build it yourself and read the code to understand what to do.
+## Downloading / Installation

+There are no downloadable releases yet.
+See the Hacking section for installation instructions.
+Downloadable releases will be made available when the time is right.

+## Examples

+You will find an example under examples/java-calculator.
+You should be able to run `basic_arithmetic.feature` by running the `cucumber.examples.java.calculator.basic_arithmetic_Test` JUnit test from your IDE. -Or simply by running it with Maven: `mvn clean install -P examples` once to build it all.
+Then `cd examples/java-calculator` followed by `mvn test` each time you make a change.
+Try to make the feature fail!

 ## Hacking

-To hack on Cucumber-JVM you need a JDK and Maven.
+To hack on Cucumber-JVM you need a JDK, Maven and Git to get the code.

 ### Building Cucumber-JVM